zappingseb/adventgames/CONFIGURATION.md

 - Verify the environment variable format: `GAME_<CODE>_ACTIVATED=true`
 - Check that the code matches exactly (case-sensitive)
 - Restart the Cloud Run service after changing env vars

+### API requests failing with 401/403

+- Verify `API_KEY` is set in backend environment
+- Verify `VITE_API_KEY` was set during frontend build
+- Check that the same key is used in both frontend and backend
+- In development, ensure backend allows requests without key (or set `API_KEY=dev-api-key-12345`)